 One of our major duties, as we get older, is to pass the wisdom that we've learned on to the next generation.
 In the book of Deuteronomy, the youth are told to ask their father's and elders about the old days and what the Lord did for Israel (Deuteronomy 32:7-9).

 Paul also talks about how older men and women are to behave, and to teach the youth to behave this way as well:

 "Older men are to be temperate, dignified, sensible, sound in faith, in love, in perseverance.
 Older women likewise are to be reverent in their behavior, not malicious gossips, nor enslaved to much wine, teaching what is good, so that they may encourage the young women to love their husbands, to love their children, to be sensible, pure, workers at home, kind, being subject to their own husbands, so that the word of God will not be dishonored.
 Likewise, urge the young men to be an example of good deeds, with purity in doctrine, dignified, sound in speech which is beyond reproach, so that the opponent will be put to shame, having nothing bad to say about us."
 (Titus 2:2-8).

 The Scripture clearly tells us that we are to respect and care for those who are growing older.
-In the book of Leviticus the people of God are told to rise in the presence of the elderly and honor them (19:32).
-And in Proverbs we are told to listen to our fathers who gave us life, and not to despise our mother when she is old (23:22).
+In the book of Leviticus, the people of God are told to rise in the presence of the elderly and honor them (19:32).
+And in Proverbs, we are admonished to listen to our fathers who gave us life, and not to despise our mother when she is old (23:22).

 Paul tells Timothy that we aren't to sharply rebuke an older man, but we are to treat him as a father.
 And we are to treat older women as mothers (I Timothy 5:1,2).
-He goes on to say that the church has a responsibility to care for widows, unless she has children or grandchildren.
-Then they must do it (3,4).
+He goes on to say that the church has a responsibility to care for the widows among them unless they have children or grandchildren.
+Then the responsibility lies with their offspring (3,4).